S-(hydroxymethyl)glutathione dehydrogenase

-The 3 substrates of this enzyme are S-(hydroxymethyl)glutathione, NAD^{+}, and NADP^{+}, whereas its 4 products are S-formylglutathione, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are S-(hydroxymethyl)glutathione and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are S-formylglutathione, reduced NADH, and a proton.
+The enzyme can also use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is S-(hydroxymethyl)glutathione:NAD^{+} oxidoreductase.
 Other names in common use include NAD-linked formaldehyde dehydrogenase (incorrect), formaldehyde dehydrogenase (incorrect), formic dehydrogenase (incorrect), class III alcohol dehydrogenase, ADH3, &chi, -ADH, FDH (incorrect), formaldehyde dehydrogenase (glutathione) (incorrect), GS-FDH (incorrect), glutathione-dependent formaldehyde dehydrogenase (incorrect), NAD-dependent formaldehyde dehydrogenase, GD-FALDH, and NAD- and glutathione-dependent formaldehyde dehydrogenase.
 This enzyme participates in methane metabolism.